Are You Experienced-Based?

 Is providing a better customer experience part of your 2018 strategic plan?
 If so, chances are your business isn’t alone.
 Even so-called “experience-based” companies, like Nordstrom and Starbucks, are constantly revamping the way they care for customers.
 As you start planning ways in which you can offer an experience that’s both flawless and memorable, what can you learn from these customer service leaders?

-Every single experience-based company shares four distinct traits that allow them to remain competitive and lead not only their respective markets but the customer service industry as a whole.
+Experience-based companies share four distinct traits that allow them to remain competitive and lead not only their respective markets but the customer service industry as a whole.

 1. Their Reason to Exist Is Obvious